carpentries-incubator/geospatial-python/_episodes/08-crop-raster-data.md

 > ## Exercise
 >
-> This time let's do the other way around.
-Let's crop the `crop_fields` image using the `true_color_image` image.
+> This time let's do it the other way around by cropping the `crop_fields` image using the `true_color_image` image.
 Discuss the results.
 >
 > > ## Solution
 > >